slsa-framework/slsa/docs/spec/v1.1/levels.md

 -   Software producer:
     -   MUST run builds on a hosted build platform that meets Build L4 requirements.
-    -   SHOULD verify the build platform's attestations prior to a build and produce a [verification summary] about the check.
+    -   SHOULD verify the [build environment attestations] at the start of a build and produce a [verification summary] about the check.

 -   Build platform:
     -   MUST generate and distribute attestations to good known integrity